Advocates race to find voters to correct flawed ballots

 Cobb County Republican Party Chairman Jason Shepherd sent out a call Thursday for volunteers to help the state party, saying Republicans were trying to correct problems with provisional ballots.
 State GOP Political Director Joe Proenza referred comment to a Trump campaign spokesperson who did not respond to an email.

-Democrat Joe Biden was leading President Donald Trump in Georgia by about 1,500 votes at midday, but final results will not be known for days.
+Democrat Joe Biden was leading President Donald Trump in Georgia by about 4,200 votes late Friday afternoon, but final results will not be known for days.
 Under Georgia law, a candidate can request a recount if the margin is less than one half of one percentage point.
+Biden's lead was less than a tenth of a percentage point.

 The secretary of state’s office said several thousand absentee ballots were still being counted.
 Another 8,400 ballots sent to military and overseas voters could be counted if received by the Friday deadline.
 Counties also have provisional ballots to review.